Skip to content

 Storm

-Prior to this, Jayson was in discussion with Sam Fisher, Chief Technology Officer at TASS, about TASS' Cloud Hosting Solution.
-He had already identified that the Cloud was the answer to IT governance and risk management that the board was looking for.
+Prior to this, Jayson discussed TASS' Cloud Hosting Solution with Sam Fisher, the company's chief technology officer.
+He had already identified the Cloud as the answer to IT governance and risk management that the board was looking for.

 "It was about trying to remove all that risk that came crashing down around us in April 2019," said Jayson.

-"TASS Cloud Hosting is managed by the experts in the product so if something goes wrong, we're there to fix it for you," Sam Fisher describes.
+"TASS Cloud Hosting is managed by the product experts, so if something goes wrong, we're there to fix it for you," Sam Fisher describes.

 "You've got to consider that schools these days are 24/7 operations.
 Learning doesn't just happen between nine and three.
 You've got people working remotely, students submitting assignments at night, parents wanting to log into portals, process payments – some schools (like TWGS) also offer boarding facilities."